vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 but can get expensive for massive vector datasets due to memory requirements.
 The `HNSW` algorithm requires storing the vector data in memory for quick access during query and indexing.

-For example, a billion scale vector dataset using 768 dimensions with float precision require close to 3TiB of memory.
-In addition, the `HNSW` graph data structure needs to be in-memory and, depending on `max-links-per-node (efConstruction)` setting, can add 20-40% in addition to the vector data (depending on target accuracy).Given this, indexing a 1B dataset using `HNSW` will need about 4TiB of memory.
+For example, a billion scale vector dataset using 768 dimensions with float precision requires close to 3TiB of memory.
+In addition, the `HNSW` graph data structure needs to be in-memory and, depending on `max-links-per-node (efConstruction)` setting, can add 20-40% to the vector data (depending on target accuracy).
+Given this, indexing a 1B vector dataset using `HNSW` will need about 4TiB of memory.

-In 2022, many cloud provider offers [cloud instance types](https://aws.amazon.com/ec2/instance-types/high-memory/) supporting large amounts of memory, but these instance types also come with a high number of v-CPUs which drives production cost.
-These high-memory instance types supports massive queries per second and might be the optimal instance type for applications needing to support large query throughput with high recall.
+In 2022, many cloud provider will offer [cloud instance types](https://aws.amazon.com/ec2/instance-types/high-memory/) supporting large amounts of memory, but these instance types also come with a high number of v-CPUs which drives production costs.
+These high-memory instance types support massive queries per second and might be the optimal instance type for applications needing to support large query throughput with high recall.
 However, many real-world applications using vector search do not need enormous query throughput but still need to search billion-scale vector datasets with relatively low latency with high accuracy.
-Large cloud instance types with thousands of GiB of memory and hundreds of v-CPUs are not cost-efficient for those low query volume use cases.
+Therefore, large cloud instance types with thousands of GiB of memory and hundreds of v-CPUs are not cost-efficient for those low query volume use cases.

-Due to this, there is increasing interest in hybrid approximate nearest neighbor search (ANNS) solutions using [solid-state disks (SSD)](https://en.wikipedia.org/wiki/Solid-state_drive) to store the majority of the vector data combined with compact in-memory graph data structures.
+Due to this, there is increasing interest in hybrid approximate nearest neighbor search (ANNS) solutions using [solid-state disks (SSD)](https://en.wikipedia.org/wiki/Solid-state_drive) to store most of the vector data combined with compact in-memory graph data structures.
 [SPANN: Highly-efficient Billion-scale Approximate Nearest Neighbor Search](https://arxiv.org/abs/2111.08566) introduces a simple but effective solution for hybrid approximate nearest neighbor search.

 ## Introducing SPANN
-*SPANN* combines the graph based in-memory method for ANNS with the classic Inverted File using clustering.
+*SPANN* combines the graph-based in-memory method for ANNS with the classic Inverted File using clustering.
 *SPANN* partitions the vector dataset of `M` vectors into `N` clusters.
 The [paper](https://arxiv.org/abs/2111.08566) explores setting `N` to a number between 4% to 20% of `M`.
 A *centroid vector* represents each cluster.
 The [paper](https://arxiv.org/abs/2111.08566) describes different algorithms for clustering the vector dataset into `N` clusters and finds that *hierarchical balanced clustering* (HBC) works best.
-The paper also report that random centroid assignment also provides good accuracy.
+The authors also report that random centroid assignment also provides exemplary accuracy.
 (See *Figure 10* in the [paper](https://arxiv.org/abs/2111.08566): *Different types of centroid selection*).

 The cluster centroid vectors point to a [posting list](https://en.wikipedia.org/wiki/Inverted_index) containing the vectors close to the cluster centroid.
-The posting lists of non-centroids are backed by disk-based data structures and centroids are indexed using an in-memory approximate nearest neighbor search algorithm.
+Disk-based data structures back the posting lists of non-centroids, and centroids are indexed using an in-memory approximate nearest neighbor search algorithm.
 Unlike quantization techniques for approximate nearest neighbor search, all vector distance calculations are performed on the original vector representation.

-At query time, *SPANN* searches for the `k` closest centroid vectors of the query vector using the in-memory data ANNS structure.
+SPANN searches for the k closest centroid vectors of the query vector in the in-memory data ANNS structure.
 Then, it reads the `k` associated posting lists for the retrieved nearest centroids and computes the distance between the query vector and the vector data read from the posting list.
-Finally, the result of the two searches is merged.
+Finally, the it merges the result of the two different searches to return one list of ranked vector ids.

 <img src="/assets/2022-06-07-vespa-spann-billion-scale-vector-search/spann-posting-lists.excalidraw.png">
 <em>**Figure 1** illustrates SPANN.</em>